Medical Office Training Courses

 PLEASE NOTE: The FTCC Med Online courses are for North Carolina residents only.

 Train for a new career in a medical office!
 This course is the first course in the Health Information Technology program, which prepares students to manage the front office administration and computer support responsibilities of today's healthcare office.
 In this specific course, students will focus primarily on medical administrative assistant duties and electronic health records.
-Upon completion of the Health Information Technology Parts I and II courses, students will be prepared for the Certified Medical Administrative Assistant (CMAA), Certified Electronic Health Records Specialist (CEHRS), and CompTIA A+ certification exams through the National Healthcareer Association (NHA).
-Additionally, upon successful completion of the Health Information Technology Parts I and II courses, CEHRS and CompTIA A+ certification exam vouchers will be provided to the student.REQUIREMENTS:
+Upon completion of the Health Information Technology Parts I and II courses, students will be prepared for the Certified Medical Administrative Assistant (CMAA), Certified Electronic Health Records Specialist (CEHRS), and A+ 220-1001 Core 1 and 220-1002 Core 2 certification exams through the National Healthcareer Association (NHA) and Computing Technology Industry Association (CompTIA) respectively.

 There are no prerequisites for this course.
 Students must have a computer, an e-mail account, and internet access.
 Students cannot enroll for more than one FTCC Med Online course at one time.
 A student must complete Part I of a course to be able to register for Part II of the course.